sewanee-carto/trails/data/open-trails/README.md

 * `trailheads.geojson` - points of transition or access between trail and non-trail paths

-See the [OpenTrails Cheat Sheet](http://www.outerspatial.com/opentrails/cheat) for a clean example of each of these files.
+See the [OpenTrails Cheat Sheet](http://www.outerspatial.com/opentrails/cheat) for examples of each file.
+It shows the format and provides sample content for each file, giving us a model of what our files should ultimately look like.

 ## Conversion process

 We used the OpenTrails [online converter](http://open-trails.codeforamerica.org) to convert the original shapefile archive into the files listed above.

+Note that we used the original shapefile archive as provided.
+We should probably review and work through the data prep steps described below and then try re-converting for better results.

 ## Data preparation steps

-Note that we used the original shapefile archive as provided.
 It may be beneficial to review the OpenTrails [Guidebook](https://docs.google.com/document/d/1tZQRaHh76dP-t2_KhMR9zT2DktuOGwRjCAfvHU9_Tpg/edit) and follow the step-by-step guide to preparing shapefile data for conversion (see page 4).
 The steps covered are as follows:

 * [x] create shapefiles
 * [ ] update fieldnames in your trail segment shapefile